Skip to main content

 To ensure readiness for the advancements and challenges of industrial AI in 2030, it is essential that stakeholders adopt a comprehensive strategic approach.

-• Innovation: Fostering a culture of innovation within the organization that embraces AI technology.
+• Innovation: Fostering a culture of innovation within the organisation that embraces AI technology.

-• Industrial environments: Ensuring requirements and standards of industrial environments: cybersecurity, harm reduction, legal compliance and the mitigation of bias in training data.
+• Industrial environments: Ensuring requirements and standards for industrial environments: cybersecurity, harm reduction, legal compliance and the mitigation of bias in training data.

-• Culture of AI: Enabling an industrial AI ecosystem-centric approach: Sharing data with partners, customers and experts in the best way will help organizations succeed in the emerging age of AI.
+• Culture of AI: Enabling an industrial AI ecosystem-centric approach: Sharing data with partners, customers and experts in the best way will help organisations succeed in the emerging age of AI.